Simon Birmingham: Political career

 At the age of 29, Birmingham won Liberal Party preselection for the marginal seat of Hindmarsh at the 2004 federal election following the retirement of sitting member Chris Gallus.
 The seat was narrowly won by Labor's Steve Georganas.

 After an unsuccessful attempt to fill the vacancy created by Robert Hill's retirement from the Senate in 2006, Birmingham won Liberal Party preselection as a Senate candidate in 2007 federal election and was elected for a six-year term.
 However, he entered the Senate earlier, being appointed to fill the vacancy caused by the death of Senator Jeannie Ferris.
 At the time of his appointment on 3 May 2007, Birmingham was the youngest member of the Australian Senate.
 He is identified with the moderate wing of the Liberal Party.

 Birmingham served on Senate Environment, Communications, and Arts Committees from May 2007 to February 2010, the Senate Select Committee on the National Broadband Network as well as the Joint Standing Committee on Treaties from 2007 to September 2012.
 He was also the Chair of the Senate Environment and Communications References Committee (from September 2012), the Deputy Chair of the Senate Environment and Communications Legislation Committee (from September 2012), a member of the Joint Standing Committee on Electoral Matters (from February 2008) and a member of the Joint Committee on the National Broadband Network (from March 2011).

 Birmingham is also deputy chair of the Parliamentary Association for UNICEF.
-Birmingham has a keen interest in water issues including the health and future of the Murray Darling Basin, and in December 2008 introduced a Private Member's Bill, The Water Amendment (Saving the Goulburn and Murray Rivers) Bill 2008.
+Birmingham has a keen interest in water issues including the health and future of the Murray Darling Basin, and in December 2008 introduced a Private Member's Bill, Water Amendment (Saving the Goulburn and Murray Rivers) Bill 2008.
 In December 2009 Birmingham was appointed to the Coalition frontbench as Shadow Parliamentary Secretary for the Murray Darling Basin and Shadow Parliamentary Secretary for Climate Action.
 After the 2010 election he was re-appointed Shadow Parliamentary Secretary for the Murray Darling Basin and appointed Shadow Parliamentary Secretary for the Environment.
 He also represented the Shadow Minister for Communications and Broadband, Hon Malcolm Turnbull, in the Senate.

+In December 2023, he travelled to Israel following the October 7 attacks.
+His travel and hospitality were funded by AIJAC.
+He also opposes Australia's vote in favour of United Nations General Assembly Resolution ES-10/22 calling for a ceasefire in the Gaza Strip during Gaza war and called it "woefully inadequate" and "weak and appalling”.

+In November 2024, Birmingham announced his intention to retire and resign from the Senate.
+His Senate term was not due to expire until 2028.
+He officially resigned on 28 January 2025.